Discover more from Elated Pixelations

-With the current state of the markets - Traditional, Crypto, and NFTs - being what they are, I thought it would be a good time to ponder what has happened to Crypto and its ‘kids’ before further widening of The Great Disconnect happens.
-In my humble estimation (correct me if wrong), a Crypto Bro is one who is fluent in a multitude of currencies out of necessity, because that’s all there was before the flourishing of DeFi (or DeFi Summer as many refer to summer 2020) and the NFT boom that exploded after.
+With the current state of the markets - Traditional, Crypto, and NFTs - being what they are, I thought it would be a good time to ponder what has happened to Crypto and its ‘kids’ before further widening of The Great Disconnect.
+In my humble estimation, a Crypto Bro is one who is fluent in a multitude of currencies out of necessity, because that’s all there was before the flourishing of DeFi - aka DeFi Summer 2020 - and the subsequent NFT explosion.
 All we had was coins and charts.
-There was no fancy protocol or art to hide in when mighty Bitcoin roared its mighty temper tantrums from one hapless exchange to the next.
-You looked for people that had TA (technical analysis) down, or seemed to.
+There was no fancy protocol or cool art to hide in when mighty Bitcoin roared its mighty tantrums from one exchange to the next.
+You looked for people that had good TA (technical analysis) or seemed to.
 Eventually, Crypto made you smarter.
 You had to be.
 There was no shallow side of the pool.

 A coin you wanted might have been on Binance, and only that.
 Or Kucoin.
 Or Vindax.
 You got your VPN - if you had to - and went in.
 One day it took that entire day for my withdrawal to clear from Vindax (a Viet Nam exchange).
 I got it - finally - after thinking the whole day that I had been scammed by foreigners lol.
 I learned.
-I could go on… and someone much more knowledgeable could run down a list of super-smart Twitter personalities who called it right most of the time - ‘it’ being BTC price action, what else? - spouting market wisdom along the way, along with the crypto clowns who made memes better and inadvertently brought joy to CT (if you think I’m referring to Connecticut please stop reading).
-I’m sure you get the point by now: no mind-bending flash-loans, no eye-popping APYs, no Beeple no Punks no Apes.
+If you spotted them, there was a cadre of super-smart CT personalities who spouted dependable market wisdom, along with the crypto clowns who simply made memes better and inadvertently brought joy to CT (btw if you think I’m referring to Connecticut please stop reading now).
+No mind-bending flash-loans, no eye-popping APYs, no Beeple no Punks no Apes.
 Just charts chatter and hope.

 Just one look at Fifi Kobayashi’s Twitter would have your head spinning for half a day.
-And she had/has peeps who, all day, talked jokingly about batch-flash loans, MEV exploits, and other Mission (Should Be) Impossible stuff that I barely understood months ago and have no chance at recall now (especially after repeated exposure to the Degen Zoo of NFTs where floor is king, charts are widely considered unnecessary, and Lists rule - white / allow / pre-mint / pre-white-allow / etc. DeFi was a thing that the bold (and mostly wealthy) did and the rest watched.
-To this day I have never yield-farmed and have no regrets.
+And she had/has peeps who, all day, talked jokingly about such geekery as batch-flash loans, MEV exploits, and other Mission Should Be Impossible stuff that I barely understood months ago, and have no chance at recall now.
+Especially after long exposure to the Degen Zoo of NFTs where floor is king, charts are widely considered unnecessary, and lists rule - white / allow / pre-mint / pre-white-allow / etc. DeFi was a thing that the bold (and perhaps mostly wealthy) did while the rest watched.
+To this day I have never yield-farmed.
+I have no regrets.
 A good stake with biscuits and vegetables on the side was my type of less-risky DeFi.
 And to those of you who bravely farmed before it became automated, I salute you.

 Cryptokitties by Dapper Labs in Canada might have been the first NFT art project to boast big Eth price-tags.
 But the trend did not catch on…just yet.
 In the same year, the CryptoPunks, a free 10,000 profile picture (‘pfp’) project was introduced to the Ethereum blockchain by Larva Labs.
 Though the tech had been around for five years, NFTs had firmly taken root, and in the form of art.
 After DeFi summer, in the fall of 2020, came Art on Blockchain.
 Today it’s known simply as Art Blocks.
 Erick Calderon (aka Snow Fro) founded this generative art platform with help from sales proceeds of some of the his many CryptoPunks.
 The Punks had been silently climbing the dollar signs from 0 to superhero.
 When Art Blocks started CryptoPunks were firmly established; their fame and prices increasing exponentially.
 Both were experimental, and both CryptoPunks and Art Blocks turned out to be unprecedented successes in the art world and beyond.
 CryptoPunks, Art Blocks, Beeple, Bored Ape Yacht Club, and many, many other digital phenomena were about to usher in the NFT Era.